samuelveersingh/FAEclust/README.md

 # FAEclust: Cluster Analysis of Multi-Dimensional Functional Data

-We introduce FAEclust, a **functional** autoencoder framework for clustering multi-dimensional functional data.
-FAEclust features:
+Highlights:

-* A **functional encoder** capturing complex nonlinear dependencies among the component random functions.
+* FAEclust is the first autoencoder architecture designed specifically for **clustering multi-dimensional functional data**.
+By using functional weights, it operates directly on functions rather than pointwise values, and its deep structure automatically captures complex dependencies among the component random functions.
-* A **universal‐approximator decoder** reconstructing both Euclidean and manifold‐valued functional data.
-* **Regularization** strategies on functional weights/biases for stability and robustness.
-* A **shape‐informed** clustering objective to resist phase variations.
+*  Both the encoder and decoder are **universal approximators**.
+* We introduce a shape-informed clustering objective that is **robust to phase variation** in functional data, and we develop a path-following homotopy algorithm with complexity O(n log(n)) to obtain the optimal clustering of the latent representations.

+In FAEclust, we employ univariate functions as weights instead of integral kernels:

+1. Unlike traditional regression models, where integral kernels are used for functional predictors to capture full dependence, our encoder is designed to learn latent representations.
+Consequently, the univariate functions serve as a coordinate system in the Hilbert space.
+2. Using univariate functions not only reduces computational cost but also improves interpretability.
+In particular, the shape of the learned functional weights reveals which regions of the input functional data contribute most to the construction of the embedded representations.

 ## 🏗️ The joint network training and clustering framework.

 <img src="framework.png"  alt="Framework_Schematic" width="90%"/>

-  1. **Network Update**: In the backward phase, we update the network parameters by minimizing a unified objective function (**Loss**) that incorporates both the network training objective (**Penalized Reconstruction Loss**) and the clustering objective (**Clustering Loss**).
+  1. **Network Update**: In the backward phase, we update the network parameters by minimizing a unified objective function (**Loss**) that incorporates both the network training objective (**Penalized Reconstruction Loss**) and the clustering regularization (**Clustering Loss**).
   2. **Cluster Update**: During the forward phase, we update the learned latent representations, which necessitates a concurrent update of the clustering results.

 ## 🛠️ Core Modules